secretstartups/handbook/job-families/marketing/content-marketing/index.html.md

 ### Security (Sec)

 * The Security specialty maps to the [Sec department](/handbook/product/categories/#sec-department) at GitLab.
-* This specialty covers the Secure and Protect stages of the [DevOps lifecycle](/stages-devops-lifecycle/).
+* This specialty covers the Secure and Govern stages of the [DevOps lifecycle](/stages-devops-lifecycle/).
 * As a Security specialist, you are responsible for covering topics that fall under these stages.
 For example: Application security, SAST, DAST, container security, open source security, and continuous security testing.

 ### Email